michaelschueler/dynamics-w90/README.md

 HDF5
 ====

-To enable hdf5 support use the `hdf5` option in cmake
+To enable HDF5 support use the `hdf5` option in cmake

     -Dhdf5=ON

-The installation will fail without `hdf5`.
+Without HDF5 support the programs will write output to txt files.

 BLAS/LAPACK
 ===========